Skip to Content

 Sunset Point in Bryce Canyon National Park

 Sunset Point contends with Sunrise Point as one of the best things to do in Bryce Canyon.
-From this viewpoint, you can see the park’s incredible hoodoos and rock formations but with a variation in the light, colors, and shadows.
+From this viewpoint, you can see the incredible hoodoos and rock formations but with a variation in the light, colors, and shadows.

 The view from Sunset Point is best late in the evening when the sun is low.
 It creates a mesmerizing space that can captivate you with unparalleled beauty from the combination of awe-inspiring vistas and aromas of dry soil.